 A stellar junior season followed.
 In 2002–03, Wade led Marquette in scoring again with 21.5 points per game, and Marquette won the school’s first and only Conference USA championship with a 27–6 record.
 That season Wade led the Golden Eagles to the Final Four, the school’s first appearance in the Final Four since winning the 1977 national championship.
 After the season, he was named to the All-America First Team by the Associated Press.

 Then came a number five selection in the 2003 N.B.A.
 Draft after he forwent this senior year of college, then what has become a Hall-of-Fame career for the Miami Heat.

-But now, more than a decade since his injury, Wade claims the surgical decision to be a primary source of ongoing left knee troubles ever since.
+But now, more than a decade since the successful surgery on his left knee, Wade claims the surgical decision to be a primary source of ongoing knee troubles ever since.
 “My knee problems and the things I’ve dealt with started from that.
 That was 11 years ago and technology was different and the way you approach things was different.”